JustinSms/Group_15/main_directory/README.md

 Navigate to the showcase.ipynb notebook within the Jupyter interface to view the project's main presentation and analysis.

+## 3. Remarks

+Setting the PEP 8 compliance threshold of pylint to 8 is a practical compromise that balances code quality with developer efficiency.
+It enforces adherence to Python's style guidelines while allowing flexibility for scenarios where perfect compliance is not feasible or necessary.
+This approach ensures code remains readable and maintainable without making linting a bottleneck in development processes.
+It promotes a culture of quality, while also accommodating the practical challenges of software development.

+## 4. Additional information

-Built With
+Built With:
-Python - The programming language used.
+- Python - The programming language used.
-Conda - Dependency Management.
+- Conda - Dependency Management.

 Authors: Justin Sams, Tim Gunkel, Gilian Wagner, Benedikt Tremmel